webrcade/webrcade-docs/docs/platforms/xbox/index.md

 ## Overview

 This page provides information on how to obtain the optimal experience when using webЯcade with the Xbox Series X|S game consoles.

-It is important to note that while webЯcade is functional on previous generations of Xbox One consoles, there will most likely be significant performance issues.
+*It is important to note that while webЯcade is fully functional on previous generations of Xbox One consoles, there will most likely be performance issues.*

 !!! note
     The Xbox Series X|S Edge browser was recently updated to use Blink as its browser engine